n64decomp/perfect_dark/README.md

 ## Compiling

-* Run `make rom` to build the ROM.
+* Run `make -j` to build the ROM.
 The ROM will be written to `build/ntsc-final/pd.z64`.

 ## How do I know the built files are matching?

 Run `make` followed by `make test`.
-If `make test` produces no output then all compiled segments are matching.
+If `make test` produces no output then the compiled project is matching.

 You can also md5sum your base ROM with the built ROM and check they have the same hash: `md5sum pd.ntsc-final.z64 build/ntsc-final/pd.z64`.